YangLiuqing-add/SLKNet/README.md

 -------------------
 ## Dependence Packages
-* Tensforflow-gpu 1.9.0
+* Tensforflow-gpu 2.4.1
+* numpy: 1.19.5
-* Keras 2.2.5
+* Keras 2.11.0
+* GPU: GeForce RTX 3090 Ti
 -------------------
 ## Example

-   The FORGE DAS data can be downloaded [here](https://github.com/chenyk1990/dasdenoising-dataonly).
+   The FORGE DAS dataset can be downloaded [here](https://github.com/chenyk1990/dasdenoising-dataonly).
-   The SAFOD DAS data can be downloaded [here](https://github.com/chenyk1990/dasmrrcoh-dataonly).
+   The SAFOD DAS dataset can be downloaded [here](https://github.com/chenyk1990/dasmrrcoh-dataonly).
 -------------------
 ## Contact
     If you have any suggestions or questions, please contact me: